Metatrichia species

 On Day 5, they were now all covered in a white mass.

-After disappearing for a few days, they reutnred on Day 8.
+After disappearing for a few days, they returned on Day 8.

-They were back to their original form — reddish-brown stems and black heads, covered slightly in a white substance which are probably the spores.
+They were back to their original form — reddish-brown stems and black sporotheca, covered slightly in a white substance which are probably the spores.

 On Day 9, they turned entirely white or buff.